johnyukon21/johnyukon21.github.io/connecting_to_a_bitcoin_node.md

-# Plugging your Application to the Bitcoin Network
+# Connecting to the Bitcoin Network

 **WARNING: THIS DOCUMENT IS STILL A DRAFT AND IS BEING REVIEWED.
 Please send any  feedback to johnyukon21 at protonmail dot com**